Glossary

 Pyit Taing Htaung Meaning "something which always rises up by itself after thrown down".
 It is a brightly-painted egg-shaped papier-mâché toy (called a roly-poly toy, tilting doll, tumbler, wobbly man or Tumbling Kelly) with weight attached to the round base causing it always to recover its upright position after it is pushed over.
 It is usually colored red and with a white smiling face.

-Shin Pyu Deh Ceremony for initiating a Buddhist novice
+Shin Pyu Ceremony for initiating a Buddhist novice

-Tagundaing A sacred pole with a Hintha bird on top and a long streaming banner
+Tagundaing A sacred pole with one or more streaming banners and usually a Hintha bird on top

 Taung Mountain